-The sole shareholder for PIA is its parent company The Prudential Assurance Company Limited (PAC) and the main transaction which took place during 2016 was a dividend payment of £25 million.
+The sole shareholder for PIA is its parent company The Prudential Assurance Company Limited (PAC).

 B.2 Fit and proper requirements

 The Company operates in line with the Central Bank of Ireland's fitness and probity regime as laid out in the Corporate Governance Requirements and in particular, the Fitness and Probity Standards ("Standards").
 For Solvency II the particular focus is on the Solvency II key functions: Compliance, Internal Audit, Risk Management and Actuarial.
 However, the general Standards apply to all controlled functions ("CFs") and the corresponding pre-approved controlled functions ("PCFs").